ggipsy/SH/README.md

 # SH
-MATLAB code of the system identification algorithm relying on stable-Hankel penalties
+MATLAB code of the algorithm illustrated in the manuscript "Maximum Entropy Vector Kernels for MIMO sysdtem identification"
+G. Prando, G. Pillonetto, A. Chiuso.

+To use it, just run the routine sh.m.

+The folder Data contains the datasets of scenarios S1 and S2 described in the manuscript above-mentioned.